 “For headshot photography, one must show headshot photography”

 Seems so logical but I regularly see, obviously, where folks beginning in business show their best work.
 Then, after gathering their portfolio, they come up for certain searches in Google, like a headshot, and there’s not a headshot on their site or their GMB listing.
 Plenty of wedding work but no headshots.
+You need to be strong in whatever your strength is.

 Remember the name of this photo product.
 Headshot.
 So, to have something busy, clothes-wise, in the shot takes attention from the story of this project…the head and face.
 Dressing suggestions may vary from pro to pro but I feel the clothes need to be darker.
 So remember, darker is better than lighter.
 Then, plain and simple patterns are better than busy patterns.